Historic Preservation

 of Heritage Trades

 Covington is partnering with BIA’s Enzweiler Building Institute to create a skilled workforce for the historic trades.
 This translates into jobs for citizens and rehab assistance for property owners of historic homes.
-Targeted to open in 2023.

 Resources